Excerpt from my book:

 Within 5 miles of my home in Knoxville, there are dozens of churches filled with people who will never know the intimacy of sharing their life with an ‘outsider’.
 I imagine that Christianity may have never spread beyond Israel if the early Christians discriminated against ‘undesirables’ such as Romans, barbarians and Pharisees.
 I am a busy mother to 7 children and 2 grandchildren and I, more than anyone, can give excuses as to why I have no time to befriend refugees.
 And yet, there is a fulfillment I experience by helping the helpless, defending the fatherless, caring for the widow.
 My Christian faith should look captivating to a crumbling world.
 Only because of Jesus’ teachings about love and radical hospitality have I chosen to do what I do.
 I want my children and my foreign friends to see my faith in action.

 Amazon Book Description: The topic of refugee resettlement has become a divisive issue in the United States since the terrorist attacks in Paris.
 Being on the frontlines of refugee resettlement in her community, Brenda Weatherly has a window into a world that is uncommon for most Americans.
-Having become acquainted with over 100 refugees in her city through volunteer work, as well as sharing meals with over 40 refugees in her home, Brenda offers a voice that is not often heard: the voice of reason.
+Having become acquainted with hundreds of refugees in her city through volunteer work, as well as sharing meals with over 80 refugees in her home, Brenda offers a voice that is not often heard: the voice of reason.
 Discussing the need for Americans to advocate on behalf of refugees, while acknowledging that there are challenges involved with a clash of cultures, Brenda does not peddle easy answers.

 Join Brenda in this book–part-memoir, part non-fiction– as she takes a critical look at the resettlement process and discusses: